pinglainstitute/energy-gdp-emissions/README.md

 * [Step 2-3 ARIMAX](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/code/02_03_ARIMAX.ipynb)

 ## Step 3-1
+This feature selection step is to identify which features to choose for the multivariate DL models.

 Comparison of correlation coefficients: percent change normalised features vs target for 3 countries, 3 countries + G7, G20

 ### Code